Steps to Receiving Financial Aid at EWU

 **Students from the western states/territories (AK, AZ, CA, CO, HI, ID, MT, NV, NM, ND, OR, SD, UT, and WY, CNMI, and Guam) may receive a scholarship to reduce tuition.

-***Housing and meal rates are based on a double room with a gold meal plan.
+***Housing and meal rates are based estimated average costs.
 The actual rate will vary depending on the room rate and meal plan that you choose.
 Living costs for students who are with parents or off-campus are lower.

 ****The Transportation and Personal Expense averages are based on an annual survey conducted by the Washington Financial Aid Association (WFAA).